ONSdigital/ssdc-rm-docker-dev/README.md

- SKIP_TESTS                 FALSE                SKIP BUILD AND ACCEPTANCE TESTS KILL_DOCKER                TRUE                 KILLS AND REMOVES RUNNING CONTAINERS BASE_DIR                   REQUIRED             SPECIFY THE BASE_DIR THAT PR WILL BE BUILT IN PRE_AT_SLEEP               90                   HOW MANY SECONDS TO SLEEP PRIOR TO ATS, ALLOWS DOCKER TO COME UP
+ SKIP_TESTS                 FALSE                SKIP BUILD AND ACCEPTANCE TESTS KILL_DOCKER                TRUE                 KILLS AND REMOVES RUNNING CONTAINERS BASE_DIR                   REQUIRED             SPECIFY THE BASE_DIR THAT PR WILL BE BUILT IN